Ian-C-Harvey/SQL_Server_Practice/README.md

 # SQL-Server

 # Info
 All anwsers to the practice questions are based off of what I learned in the course, I do not check solutions.
+The course creator said he using common interview questions.

 The course uses Adventure Works DB.